Digital Marketing and Last Lead Attribution

 Is it the End of Last Click Attribution?

-To simplify metrics, many marketers have simply relied upon last click attribution.
-In other words, they credit the sale or lead for to the click immediately prior to the sale.
+To simplify metrics, many marketers and digital agencies have simply relied upon last-click attribution.
+In other words, they credit the sale or lead for the click immediately prior to the sale.
 It’s simpler to regard that last click as the source of the action; however, it’s usually not very accurate.